Overview

 Villages & Food

-Three charming villages punctuate the peninsula: Durrus (six miles from Bantry) – famous for Durrus Cheese and a range of pubs and restaurants; Ahakista (12 mi) – home to the Air India memorial and a lively arts scene; and Kilcrohane (16 mi) – the gateway to the lighthouse and the starting point for many loops.
-After a day on the trail, treat yourself to a home‑cooked meal at The Old Creamery in Kilcrohane or fresh seafood at Arundel’s by the pier in Ahakista.
+Three villages anchor the peninsula, each with a distinct rhythm.
+Durrus, six miles from Bantry, is famous for its namesake cheese and offers a solid selection of pubs and restaurants.
+Ahakista (12 mi) has a vibrant arts scene and serves as a social hub, while Kilcrohane (16 mi) acts as the gateway to the western loops and the lighthouse.
+After a day on the trails, you can grab a home-cooked meal at The Old Creamery in Kilcrohane or sample fresh seafood at Arundel’s by the pier in Ahakista.

 Cycling & Driving

-A 120 km sign‑posted cycle route runs from Ballylickey to Roaringwater Bay near Ballydehob, following the northern coastline before turning inland through Durrus.
-For motorists, the 70 km Sheep’s Head Drive (part of the Wild Atlantic Way) offers a continuous coastal ribbon of hairpin bends, stone walls and sea‑views, with convenient car‑parks at the lighthouse, Lough Akeen and the villages.
+A 120 km sign-posted cycle route traces the northern coastline from Ballylickey to Roaringwater Bay near Ballydehob, before turning inland through Durrus.
+The route avoids major traffic and follows quiet country lanes.
+For those driving, the 70 km Sheep’s Head Drive provides a continuous coastal ribbon of hairpin bends, stone walls, and sudden sea views.
+Designated car parks at the lighthouse, Lough Akeen, and each village make it easy to step out and explore without circling for parking.

 Wildlife & Natural History